jj252/franchise/README.md

 ### Steps to run ###
 1. Add all of the files in folder "franchise" to workspace via command palette

-2. Use the docker file to build the "franchise" image, then change CMD line to run flask.
+2. Change CMD line in Dockerfile to run flask and use that docker file to build the "franchise" image.

 3. Take that franchise image and add it as a base image in docker compose under services